-- # As agreed by Australian livestock industries, APVMA, the chemical registrant and grains industry, for use only under an approved QA or the approved Stewardship Program. - Various products registered in Australia refer to label. - \ Measured as inorganic bromide arising from methyl bromide fumigation and natural occurrence.
-The Australian barley industry has an agreed position that malting barley is not to be fumigated with methyl bromide.
+As agreed by Australian livestock industries, APVMA, the chemical registrant and grain industry, for use only under an approved QA or the approved Stewardship Program.

+- Measured as inorganic bromide arising from methyl bromide fumigation and natural occurrence.
+The Australian barley industry has an agreed position that malting barley is not to be fumigated with methyl bromide. - + Specific products only registered for use in Australia.